Impact Projects

 The project’s goal is, in a holistic manner, to address challenges of poverty, women’s rights and climate change by sharing the learning of the Empowering Women Farmers Through Tourism pilot project to empower more women farmers in Tanzania and elsewhere in Africa to access market opportunities in the fruit and vegetable value chains.
 The learning would be inclusive of the women who have already benefited from it.

-The project has now trained 120 impoverished, marginalised women from three villages to farm well and to produce quality produce, to understand farming as a business, in entrepreneurship, to understand their rights as women and to save by managing their own micro-finance group and to work together as a co-operative.
+The project has now trained 150 impoverished, marginalised women from three villages to farm well and to produce quality produce, to understand farming as a business, in entrepreneurship, to understand their rights as women and women’s empowerment, to save by managing their own micro-finance group, and to work together as a co-operative, Wamboma: Women Farming For Their Future.
 Annual monitoring and evaluation is very positive and the majority of the women and their families’ lives have been transformed.
 Women who could not save half a dollar a week are now building brick homes and toilets and are respected in their communities.
 They no longer compete against each other to sell at very low prices to dealers, who sell their produce on to the hotels, but work together to produce quality produce.

 Even though climate change has destroyed crops with floods and drought, and even though the global pandemic resulted in the closure of hotels, the women and their families have shown resilience: for the first time they have food security and have been able to manage their own micro businesses.

-A priority in the project was to train hotels in the value of backward linkages to the community.
+A priority in the project was to train hotels in the value of backward linkages to the community so that they would become partners in the enterprise and buy their produce from the co-operative.
 Over 20 hotel managers received training on this and on the marketing opportunities it offered to their businesses.
-We anticipated a kite mark for an association of hotels linked to Wamboma and tours to the farmers to learn about their lives.
 The hotels were assured that they would be supplied with quality produce, at the quantities and consistency that they required, which has been fulfilled.
-With the closure of tourism because of the global pandemic there is a need to rebuild these relationships as hotels have closed, new managers appointed, and new businesses are forming which require the same training.
+With the closure of tourism because of the global pandemic we are rebuilding these relationships as there have been many changes in personnel.
+We anticipate a kite mark for an association of hotels linked to Wamboma and tours to the farmers to learn about their lives.

 Read the latest stories from the Wamboma Co-operative